Tucson Water Quality at a Glance

 Frequently Asked Questions

-Is Tucson’s tap water safe to drink?
+Is Tucson’s tap water safe to drink in 2026?

 How does Tucson’s water recharge system work?